Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ![04-64x32px_frame](04-64x32px_frame.png)

-> [!WARNING]
+!!! warning
-> Setting dimensions different from the actual bitmap image, while not causing the animation to fail, will result in a distorted display.<BR>
+    Setting dimensions different from the actual bitmap image, while not causing the animation to fail, will result in a distorted display.<BR>
-> Note that this will occur when compiling an animation with faulty meta values, but also when later editing the meta of an animation previously compiled with correct values.<BR>
+    Note that this will occur when compiling an animation with faulty meta values, but also when later editing the meta of an animation previously compiled with correct values.<BR>
-> For instance, the very same 64x32px bitmap frame wrongly set to `Width:54` & `Height 22` and then to `Width:74` & `Height 42` :
+    For instance, the very same 64x32px bitmap frame wrongly set to `Width:54` & `Height 22` and then to `Width:74` & `Height 42` :

 ![05-64x32px_frame-wrong_meta_size](05-64x32px_frame-wrong_meta_size.png)

-> [!TIP]
+!!! tip
-> Animation frame must be set up to 128x64px<BR>
+    Animation frame must be set up to 128x64px<BR>
-> Width & Height values must match the pixel dimensions of the frames.<BR>
+    Width & Height values must match the pixel dimensions of the frames.<BR>
-> Those being defined in the meta, all frames of one animation must have the same dimensions.<BR>
+    Those being defined in the meta, all frames of one animation must have the same dimensions.<BR>
-> Frames are bottom-left aligned.<BR>
+    Frames are bottom-left aligned.<BR>
-> Using frames of dimensions inferior to 128x64px makes only sense when editing an animation meant to be put in Flipper's internal memory.
+    Using frames of dimensions inferior to 128x64px makes only sense when editing an animation meant to be put in Flipper's internal memory.
 There would not be any significant impact for the ones stored on SD.
 <BR>

 ### 🔸  Passive & Active Frames : definition